Latest News

 • Sore throat - 5 years and over

-• Uncomplicated urinary tract infections - women 16-64 years
+• Uncomplicated urinary tract infections - women only 16-64 years

 Should you contact the Surgery about one of these conditions you may be referred to a local chemist.
 Normally the chemist will contact you to discuss and issue any appropriate medication.